 - The outbreak in Angola remains of high concern due to: - Persistent local transmission in Luanda despite the fact that more than seven million people have been vaccinated. - Local transmission reported in seven highly populated provinces including Luanda. - The continued extension of the outbreak to new provinces and new districts. - High risk of spread to neighbouring countries.
-Confirmed cases have already travelled from Angola to People's Republic of China, DRC and Kenya.
+Confirmed cases have already travelled from Angola to DRC, Kenya and People's Republic of China.
 As the borders are porous with substantial crossborder social and economic activities, further transmission cannot be excluded.
-Viraemic patients travelling pose a risk for the establishment of local transmission especially in countries where adequate vectors and susceptible human populations are present. - Inadequate surveillance system capable of identifying new foci or areas of cases emerging.
-High index of suspicion of ongoing transmission in areas hard to reach like Cabinda. - For DRC, a field investigation conducted in April concluded that there is a high risk of local transmission of yellow fever in the country.
+Viraemic patients travelling pose a risk for the establishment of local transmission especially in countries where adequate vectors and susceptible human populations are present. - Inadequate surveillance system capable of identifying new foci or areas of cases emerging. - High index of suspicion of ongoing transmission in areas hard to reach like Cabinda. - For DRC, a field investigation conducted in April concluded that there is a high risk of local transmission of yellow fever in the country.
 Given the limited availability of vaccines, the large Angolan community in Kinshasa, the porous border between Angola and DRC and the presence and the activity of the vector Aedes in the country, the situation needs to be closely monitored. - The virus in Angola and DRC is largely concentrated in main cities.
 The risk of spread and local transmission in other provinces in the three countries remains a serious concern.
-The risk is high also for potential spread to bordering countries especially those classified as low risk (i.e. Namibia, Zambia) and where the population, travelers and foreign workers are not vaccinated for yellow fever.
+The risk is high also for potential spread to bordering countries especially those classified as low risk (i.e. Namibia, Zambia) and where the population, travelers and foreign workers are not vaccinated for yellow fever. - Uganda and some countries in South America (Brazil and Peru) are facing yellow fever outbreaks or sporadic cases of yellow fever.
+Those events are not related to the Angolan outbreak but there are needs for vaccines in those countries in a context of limited YF vaccines stockpile.